 A lot has been written about the immediate effects of meditation, comparing before meditation and after meditation.
 But it is all written from a theoretical point of view.
 Sure we know that meditation helps with everything from weight loss to quitting drinking but why?

-Before meditation, you might notice that your mind is full of noise.
-If you haven’t given yourself a break from work and from generally being busy, your mind will be full of noise.
+Before your session, you might notice that your mind is full of noise.
+If you haven’t given yourself a break from work and from generally being busy, your mind will be busy.
 You will be thinking all sorts of things in one frenzied blur.

 Before I meditate, I often find it difficult to think straight because there are just so many thoughts running through my mind.
 My mind jumps from one thing to another, and I have absolutely no mind-body connection.